-Reversal of Gender Reassignment Surgery

-You are not covered for reversal of gender reassignment surgery, except in the case of a serious medical barrier to completing gender reassignment or the development of a serious medical condition requiring a reversal.
+Reversal of Gender You are not covered for reversal of gender confirmation surgery, except in the

+Confirmation Surgery case of a serious medical barrier to completing gender confirmation or the development of a serious medical condition requiring a reversal.
-Self-Help or Self-Cure

-You are not covered for self-help and self-cure programs or equipment.
+Self-Help or Self-Cure You are not covered for self-help and self-cure programs or equipment.